-CAL ERR (Calibration Error): Your audio system has been calibrated for your vehicle from the factory.
-If CAL ERR appears on the display it means that your radio has not been configured properly for your vehicle and must be returned to the dealer for service.
+CAL ERR (Calibration Error): The audio system has been calibrated for your vehicle from the factory.
+If CAL ERR appears on the display, it means that the radio has not been configured properly for the vehicle and must be returned to your GM dealer for service.

 LOCKED: This message is displayed when the THEFTLOCK® system has locked up.
-You must return to the dealer for service.
+Take the vehicle to your GM dealer for service.